The Fundamentals Problem

 People lack fundamental skills due to forgetting, never learning, and false mastery.

-As you can see from the list above, some of these fundamental skills were widely taught but many have now forgotten them such as formulating a question and defining problem statements.
+As you can see from the list above, some of these fundamental skills, such as formulating a question and defining problem statements, were widely taught but have been forgotten.

 A Solution: The 50-50 Rule